ianstormtaylor/slate/docs/concepts/01-interfaces.md

 }
 ```

-The `type` and `url` properties there are your custom API.
-Slate sees that they exist, but it doesn't ever use them for anything.
-However, when it goes to render a link element you'll receive an object with the custom properties attached so that you can render it as:
+The `type` and `url` properties are your custom API.
+Slate sees that they exist, but doesn't use them.
+However, when Slate renders a link element, you'll receive an object with the custom properties attached so that you can render it as:

 ```jsx
 <a href={element.url}>{element.children}</a>